missating/population-management-API/README.md

 * DELETE `localhost:8000/api/v1/location/:mainLocationId`
     * To delete a location, supply the location id i.e mainLocationId as a params to the route.

-  **NOTE**: Deleting a location removes all sublocations under the application.
+  **NOTE**: Deleting a location removes all sublocations under the location.

 * GET `localhost:8000/api/v1/location/:mainLocationId`
   * To view a particular location, supply the location id i.e mainLocationId as a params to the route.

 * PUT `localhost:8000/api/v1/location/:mainLocationId`
-  * To edit the details of a location, supply the location id i.e mainLocationId as a params to the route.
+  * To edit the details of a location, hit this endpoint via postman and supply the details you wish to edit e.g `name`, to the request body, also supply the location id i.e mainLocationId as a params to the route.

-1. [SubLocations]
+# SubLocations

 * POST `localhost:8000/api/v1/sublocation/:mainLocationId`

   * To add a sublocation under a location, hit this endpoint via postman and supply the `name`, `maleResidents`, `femaleResidents` to the request body.
-And the id of the main location as params.
+And the id of the main location this sublocation is under as params .

 * GET `localhost:8000/api/v1/sublocation`
-  * To view all sublocatoion with their main locations
+  * To view all sublocation with their main locations

 * DELETE `localhost:8000/api/v1/sublocation/:subLocationId`
     * To delete a sublocation, supply the sublocation id i.e subLocationId as a params to the route.